spideythewebhead/data_class_plugin/README.md

 **Data Class Plugin** is a tool that uses the Dart Analysis Server to generate code on-the-fly.

+> This package is experimental and still under development, thus do not use it for applications in production.

 ---

 ### Table of contents